 Before you read any further, first of all, congrats on getting engaged and deciding to elope!!!
 I eloped myself, and it was seriously the best decision for my husband and I!
 Just remember that choosing to elope is SUCH a personal decision and you are allowed to have different reasons for eloping from me.
-Here’s how I started to plan my dream elopement day.
+Here’s how to get started on elopement planning to have your dream day.

 First and foremost,